-1. Written assignments, applied knowledge tasks, and the final paper are to be uploaded to Brightspace (D2L).
-Students must accept the Turnitin agreement to submit written work.

-- 2. Assignments are to be submitted on time.
+- 1. Written assignments, applied knowledge tasks, and the final paper are to be uploaded to MyClass (D2L).
+Students must accept the Turnitin agreement to submit written work. - 2.
+Assignments are to be submitted on time.
 Late assignments will incur a penalty of 5% per day, with weekends counting as two days. - 3.
 Extensions will not be granted for written assignments or tasks except in extenuating circumstances.
 Documentation will be required. - 4.
-Classes will be synchronous and students are expected to attend all remotely delivered classes.
-Unexcused absences will negatively affect the participation component of a student's grade and could result in a failing grade for that component of a student's final mark. - 5.
-Students are required to check the Brightspace site for this course before each class to stay informed concerning the schedule of readings as well as course updates and announcements.
+We are currently living through a pandemic, so your first priorities should be to look after your own health and the health of the people around you.
+My expectation is that students who are healthy will attend all classes, either in person or via Zoom.
+Students who exhibit symptoms should contact me to let me know they're ill and will be absent because of it.
+Excused absences will have no impact on a student's grade.
+However, unexcused absences will negatively affect the participation component of a student's grade and could result in a failing grade for that component of a student's final mark. - 5.
+Students are required to check MyClass before each class to stay informed concerning the schedule of readings as well as course updates and announcements. - 6.
+Students wishing to see me during office hours must wear a mask.
+Students who do not want to wear masks have the option of meeting with me via Zoom.

-- 6. This is an unusual semester, and it will bring unique challenges to all of us.
-Accordingly, it is especially important for all of us to work to foster a respectful, collegiate environment when we meet.
-Please have your webcams turned on during class time.
-The chat function of Zoom is reserved for class-related discussions.
-There will be zero tolerance for belligerence and rudeness between students. - 7.
+- 7. Cellphones should be out of sight during class time.
+Students who are repeatedly on their cellphones during class will receive failing grades for participation. - 8.
 Students should feel free to email me with questions or concerns at any point during the semester.
-That said, be aware that all your instructors are expecting a high volume of emails due to the situation created by the Covid-19 pandemic.
-This means that although I will do my best to respond to your emails as quickly as possible, students should anticipate a 24-48 hour delay (depending on which day, the time of the day, what stage of the semester we're in, etc.).
-Students should also be prepared to meet with me via Zoom to discuss any matters that cannot be answered quickly through email (going over a draft of an upcoming assignment, reviewing comments on a marked assignment, etc.). - 8.
-The due date of the final paper for this class will be determined by the registrar and will be some time in December.
+Although I will do my best to respond to your emails as quickly as possible, students should anticipate a 24-48 hour delay (depending on which day, the time of the day, what stage of the semester we're in, etc.). - 9.
+This is a high-flex class, so students are free to attend class in person or remotely.
+However, ALL unit tests must be written in person. - 10.
+Students in this high-flex course should feel free to attend in person or remotely.
+Students attending remotely must have their cameras on to be counted as present. - 11.
+Because students will write a final paper in lieu of a final exam, the due date of the final paper for this class will be determined by the registrar and will be some time in December.
 There will be no extensions except in extenuating circumstances.
 I will require documentation to consider any extensions.